xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Possible Extensions
 - Extend the problem model by taking the communication overhhead into account.
 As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.
+- Consider jobs that are of different importance and thus are associated with different number of replicas.

 ### Questions
 - In the abstract, "no two replicas of the same task are assigned to the same processing unit", here "same processor unit" means "same processors" or "same processing time units"?
 I suppose it refers "same processors".